Combining AI and AM - Improving Approximate Matching through Transformer Networks: Background and Related Work

 \subsection{Language Processing With Transformers}

-To perform similarity analyses on fuzzy hashes, we interpret the binary strings as a language representation and process these strings using transformers.
-Since their introduction in 2017 by \citet{transformer}, transformers are the dominating architecture for natural language processing.
-Unlike previous state-of-the-art models for sequence modelling, transformers rely on the attention mechanism and remove the recurrent components of previous approaches.
-More specifically, they rely on the multi-head self-attention mechanism, which enables the models to process different representations at different positions by running an attention mechanism several times in parallel.
-Since detecting relations between different positions in the hashes is essential for anomaly detection, transformers are a natural architecture choice for this task.
+To perform similarity analyses on fuzzy hashes, we interpret the binary strings as a language representation and process these strings using transformer networks.
+Since their introduction in 2017 by \cite{transformer}, transformers are the dominating architecture for natural language processing and are even increasingly used for image processing~\citep{dosovitskiy2021an}.
+Unlike previous state-of-the-art models for sequence modeling, transformers rely on the attention mechanism and remove the recurrent components of previous approaches, such as LSTMs~\citep{lstm} and GRUs~\citep{gru}.
+More specifically, they rely on the multi-head self-attention mechanism, which processes different representations at different positions by running an attention mechanism several times in parallel.

+The multi-head attention mechanism consists of three learned matrices: queries $Q$, keys $K$, and values $V$.
+The attention $A$ is computed by the dot-product $A=\frac{QK^T}{\sqrt{d_k}}$, where $d_k$ is a scaling factor based on the dimension of keys.
+The attention output is then computed by the weighted sum $Att(Q,K,V)=\textit{softmax}(A)\cdot V$, with the attention weights computed by the softmax function and $V$ representing the input sequence.
+In other words, the softmax of the attention $\textit{softmax}(A)$ is weighing the importance of the tokens in the input sequence to the task at hand.
+Since detecting relations between different positions in the hashes is essential for fragment detection, transformers are a natural architecture choice for this task.

-Transformers usually need large amounts of data to be trained on, and pre-training plays a crucial role in their performance. \citet{bert} introduced bidirectional encoder representations from transformers, or BERT in short, which proposes a novel pre-training procedure.
-The novel masked language model pre-training objective masks a random selection of input tokens and trains the model to predict the vocabulary ID of the masked tokens based on the given context.
-A pre-trained model can then be fine-tuned with only a single additional output layer added.
+Transformers usually need large amounts of data to be trained on.
+Therefore, pre-training plays a crucial role in their performance. \cite{bert} proposed bidirectional encoder representations from transformers (BERT), a masked language model, which introduced a novel pre-training procedure.
+To train the masked language model, randomly selected words in the input sequences of the training corpus are masked out.
+The model then has to predict the masked word based on its surrounding context.
+A pre-trained model can then be fine-tuned for other NLP tasks with only a single additional output layer added.